Beatrice Harrison

 Beatrice Harrison (9 December 1892 – 10 March 1965) was a British cellist active in the first half of the 20th century.
-She gave first performances of several important English works, especially those of Frederick Delius, and made the first or standard recordings of others, particularly the first recording of Elgar’s cello concerto in 1920 with the composer conducting.
+She gave first performances of several important English works, especially those of Frederick Delius, and made the first or standard recordings of others, particularly the first recording of Edward Elgar's cello concerto in 1920, with the composer conducting.

 Biography

 Early training

-Beatrice Harrison was born in Roorkee, North-West India.
+Beatrice Harrison was born in Roorkee, north-west India.
 The Harrison family moved back to England during her childhood and she studied at the Royal College of Music, London, and afterwards under Hugo Becker, and at the High School of Music in Berlin.
 In 1910 she won the Mendelssohn Prize, and made her debut in the Bechstein Hall, Berlin.